- Farm Visit: Mark's Melon Patch – Dawson, Georgia | Johnny's Selected Seeds 40th Anniversary

 CULTURE: A light, well-drained soil with a pH of 7.0 and a southern exposure is ideal.
 Good soil moisture is important in early stages of growth and during pollination when fruits are setting.
 After this point do not water the last week before fruits are ripe, as overwatering can cause bland fruit.

-TRANSPLANTING: Sow indoors in 50 cell plug trays or 2-3" peat pots in late April or one month (no sooner!) before transplanting outdoors.
+TRANSPLANTING: Sow indoors in 50 cell plug trays or 2-3" biodegradable pots in late April or one month (no sooner!) before transplanting outdoors.
 Plant 3 seeds per cell or pot, about 1/4" deep.
 Keep temperature 80-90°F (27-32°C) until germination.
 Handle young plants carefully and never let the soil dry out.
 Grow seedlings at 75°F (24°C).
 Reduce water and temperature for a week to harden seedlings.
 When the weather is frost-free, warm, and settled, transplant 2-3' apart in rows 6' apart or thin to 1 plant/pot or cell with scissors and transplant 18" apart.
 Even hardened melon seedlings are tender.
 Do not disturb roots when transplanting, and water thoroughly.

 DIRECT SEEDING: Sow 1-2 weeks after last frost when soil is warm, above 70°F (21°C), 3 seeds every 18", 1/2" deep, thinning to 1 plant/cell or pot.

 ROW COVERS: Since melons like consistently warm conditions, plastic mulch and row covers will make for earlier crops and better yields, especially in the North.
-Remove covers when plants have female flowers (tiny fruit at base of blossom).
+Remove covers when plants have female flowers (identified by the tiny fruit at base of blossom).

 DISEASES: Choose varieties resistant to diseases in your area.
 Sudden wilt, which is caused by cold weather stress in late summer when plants have a heavy set of ripening melons, can cause plants to wilt almost overnight.
 Keep plants healthy with good fertility and irrigation to avoid sudden wilt.

-INSECT PESTS: Protect against cucumber beetles with floating row covers applied at transplanting, or control with pyrethrin or azadirachtin.
-(See Index).
+INSECT PESTS: Protect against cucumber beetles with floating row covers applied at transplanting, or with insecticides such as pyrethrin or azadirachtin.